Make Votes Matter

 Make Votes Matter is a political pressure group based in the United Kingdom which campaigns for replacing the first-past-the-post voting system with one of proportional representation for elections to the British House of Commons.

 Overview

 Make Votes Matter is "the cross-party campaign to introduce Proportional Representation to the House of Commons, led by democratically-organised activists in a united movement for electoral reform."
 It was co-founded by Owen Winter, Klina Jordan and other activists.
 It advocates for the replacement of the first-past-the-post currently used for elections to the House of Commons.
-Make Votes Matter advocates a proportional representation system (in line with the rest of Europe), campaigning for it based on the principles established in the Make Votes Matter Declaration.
+Make Votes Matter advocates a proportional representation (PR) system (in line with the rest of Europe), campaigning for it based on the principles established in the Make Votes Matter Declaration.
 These are that a voting system should ensure: